Dr. David Suzuki, environmentalist-scientist-educator-grandfather

 If we’re so intelligent, so creative, let’s use that for good.
 Science isn’t inherently bad; it’s brought us brilliant advances and discoveries that have saved and greatly improved lives.
 There’s a scene in the documentary Force of Nature where David revisits the Oak Ridge National Laboratory in Tennessee, where he was a biology research associate from 1961–62.
 He explains that, in the 1940s, the lab was used to refine uranium for the Manhattan Project.
 Yet from that destructive history, it became a leading research institution, one that shaped David as a scientist.

 We have the potential to learn from our mistakes, to mine our expertise and find the right way forward.
 Our extraordinary planet provides so much.
 If we discovered today that Mars has everything Earth offers—right now, in its current state—we’d see it as a paradise.
 All the solutions are available to us.
-We just need a holistic, harmonized approach that balances economic benefits with the health of people and nature.
+We just need a holistic, harmonized approach that balances economic interests with the health of people and nature.
 We all stand to benefit—and we owe it to those who come after.

 In David’s words, “reduce your consumption and get down to basic things.
 Spend more time with your children and grandchildren, and stop buying all this frivolous crap.”